tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 A network may be called upon to support very many IETF Network Slices, and this could present scaling challenges in the operation of the network.
-In order to overcome this, the IETF Network Slices may be aggregated into groups according to similar characteristics.
+In order to overcome this, the IETF Network Slice streams may be aggregated into groups according to similar characteristics.

 A Slice-Flow Aggregate is a construct that comprises the traffic flows of one or more IETF Network Slices.
 The mapping of IETF Network Slices into an Slice-Flow